MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 - The camera because the user can use Mixed Reality Capture (MRC)
 - The low-bandwidth feature
-- The Asset Capture feature
+- The asset capture feature

 > [!IMPORTANT]
 > If video is disabled, users will not be able to see mixed-reality annotations from remote participants.